semwhy500/Revature_Project_1/README.md

 ## Project Description

 This project was created using Java 8 with Maven to simulate a simple event ticketing web API, primarily demonstrating communication between a RESTful API and a SOAP API.
-Includes simple unit testing with JUnit and Mockito, as well as database-related event logging with Log4j.
+Includes database-related event logging with Log4j.

 ## Technologies Used